What Is the Cyber Kill Chain?

 How NDR supports the cyber kill chain

-Network Detection and Response represents an evolution from traditional network intrusion detection systems (NIDS) and other legacy security solutions that made up a perimeter-based defensive approach and were the standard model when the Lockheed team published the paper in 2010.
+Network detection and response represents an evolution from traditional network intrusion detection systems (NIDS) and other legacy security solutions that made up a perimeter-based defensive approach and were the standard model when the Lockheed team published the paper in 2010.
 As such, it provides a great deal of information that may contain indicators security teams can use to build evidence of an attack.

 At several stages in the sequence, NDR will be more helpful in a forensic capacity rather than a source of real-time intrusion alerts.
 For example, the weaponization phase does not involve direct engagement between the attacker and target although weaponization may often leave tool marks on malicious code that can be used to bolster the security team’s defenses in the event of a recurrent attack by the same actor.
 This level of forensics depends on recovering artifacts that can be studied and compared to existing malware collections.
 In contrast, C2 will often create events that leave fingerprints within authentication, OS, network, and application logs.
 Defenders using NDR tools can move even faster, especially when using a tool that’s based on Zeek®, Suricata®, and Smart Packet Capture (PCAP), and which passively monitors the network and produces high-fidelity network transaction logs, intrusion alerts, and selective PCAP containing unbiased network metadata.